|

 power is from God to the

-people, and the people loan it to "government" (expecting government to be good stewards of
+people (the people being endowed equally with some fundamental rights).
+And the people loan it to "government" (expecting government to be good & efficient stewards of

 arise, take power (or have an implied contract with the people), and view the people as